zoeskan/MCB185/ILLEGAL.md

 + Dunders like `if __name__ == '__main__':`
 + Writing named files (e.g. `open('whatever', 'w')`)
 + Comprehensions (list, generator, dictionary)
-+ The `try` and `raise` keywords for handling exceptions
 + Function annotations like `def foo() -> expression:`
 + The `class` keyword used in object-oriented programming
 + Decorators like `@function_name`

-You are allowed to `import` these 6 built-in libraries when they are introduced in the curriculum.
+You may `import` these 6 built-in libraries after they are introduced in the curriculum.

-These should be in unit order rather than alphabetical order

 + `argparse` - for processing command-line arguments
 + `gzip` - for reading compressed files